The geometry of financial institutions -- Wasserstein clustering of financial data: Clustering Projected Elements of Metric Spaces

-In order to compare the hitherto constructed probability measures, as we will need to do in Section \ref{sec:exp_results}, we define a (generalized) metric on $\mathcal{P}(\X)$, see Lemma \ref{lem:rho_gen_metric}, through the cost induced by the \emph{product} or \emph{independent coupling}.
+In order to compare the hitherto constructed probability measures, as we will need to do in Section \ref{sec:exp_results}, we define a (generalized) metric $\rho$ on $\mathcal{P}(\X)$.
+Readers primarily interested in clustering and imputation may skip this construction.
+The (generalized) metric $\rho$ is defined via the cost induced by the \emph{product} or \emph{independent coupling}.
 That is, for $\mu,\nu\in\mathcal{P}(\X)$ we set $\rho(\mu,\nu):=0$ if $\mu=\nu$ and otherwise

-With a Wasserstein distance, or a similar notion of distance, imputed points are biased to be closer than ``fully'' observed points.
-The metric $\rho$ is designed to avoid this type of bias.
-Indeed, the choice in \eqref{prod_dist_general} formalises the idea that missing values are not imputed in a deterministic sense but in a \emph{random} or \emph{soft} fashion, as indicated in the introduction.
-The distance between two randomly imputed values is then estimated as an \emph{independent} average of distances, following the rationale that the imputation for one point does not inform the imputation for a different point.